A proof-theoretic metatheorem for nonlinear semigroups generated by an accretive operator and applications: Two applications

-These proof of said statements are again essentially constructive so that the constructive metatheorems guarantee the extraction of a rate again, now together with the extraction of an upper bound on (and thus a realizer of) the value $c'$.
-The previously mentioned `smoothing' is now just a combination of these two cases by instantiating the former rate with $c=c'$ and combining the two resulting rates.
+These new proofs of said statements (which were presented and analyzed in the previous section) are again essentially constructive so that the constructive metatheorems guarantee the extraction of a rate again, now together with the extraction of an upper bound on (and thus a realizer of) the value $c'$.
+The previously mentioned ``smoothening'' is now just a combination of these two cases by instantiating the former rate with $c=c'$ and combining the two resulting rates.

 {\bf Acknowledgments:} I want to thank Ulrich Kohlenbach for many insightful and detailed comments on various drafts of this paper.
+The results of this paper form the main part of Chapters 4 and 7 of my doctoral dissertation \cite{Pis2024b} written under his supervision.
 I also want to thank Pedro Pinto for the collaboration on the work \cite{PP2022} which served as a strong source of inspiration for the logical systems presented here.

 The author was supported by the `Deutsche Forschungs\-gemein\-schaft' Project DFG KO 1737/6-2.